From the Blog

 Motto: We treat you like you’d treat you.

-So, now you know the 12 brand archetypes, how do you fit in?
+So, now you know the 12 brand archetypes, how do you fit into the mix?
 As an all-conquering and inspiring Hero, a bewildering magician, a wise and noble Sage?

-Knowing your archetype is the first step, but the real challenge is understanding how to integrate it into your brand and your marketing.
+Knowing your archetype is the first step in creating your brand story.
+The real challenge lies in understanding how to integrate it into your brand and your marketing.
 At Deksia, we help clients create meaning from their archetypes every single day.
 To learn more, schedule a FREE 15-minute meeting with the experts at Deksia.